intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/nnframes.md

 The examples are included in the DLlib source code.

 - image classification: model inference using pre-trained Inception v1 model.
-(See [Scala version](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/nnframes/imageInference) and [Python version](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/nnframes/imageInference))
+(See [Python version](https://github.com/intel-analytics/BigDL/tree/branch-2.0/python/dllib/examples/nnframes/imageInference))
 - image classification: transfer learning from pre-trained Inception v1 model.
-(See [Scala version](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/nnframes/imageTransferLearning) and [Python version](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/nnframes/imageTransferLearning))
+(See [Python version](https://github.com/intel-analytics/BigDL/tree/branch-2.0/python/dllib/examples/nnframes/imageTransferLearning))

 ## 2. Primary APIs

 - **NNEstimator and NNModel**

-  Analytics Zoo provides `NNEstimator` for model training with Spark DataFrame, which provides high level API for training a BigDL Model with the Apache Spark [Estimator](https://spark.apache.org/docs/2.1.1/ml-pipeline.html#estimators) and [Transfomer](https://spark.apache.org/docs/2.1.1/ml-pipeline.html#transformers) pattern, thus users can conveniently fit Analytics Zoo into a ML pipeline.
+  BigDL DLLib provides `NNEstimator` for model training with Spark DataFrame, which provides high level API for training a BigDL Model with the Apache Spark [Estimator](https://spark.apache.org/docs/2.1.1/ml-pipeline.html#estimators) and [Transfomer](https://spark.apache.org/docs/2.1.1/ml-pipeline.html#transformers) pattern, thus users can conveniently fit BigDL DLLib into a ML pipeline.
 The fit result of `NNEstimator` is a NNModel, which is a Spark ML Transformer.

 - **NNClassifier and NNClassifierModel**